manpirez/cdk-ecs-keycloak/README.md

 # CDK-based Keycloak Cluster on ECS

+> **Note**: This repository is a fork based on the original work by [wheatstalk](https://github.com/wheatstalk/cdk-ecs-keycloak).
+All credit for the original implementation goes to them.
+This fork will be updated with additional features and improvements while maintaining attribution to the original author.

 This CDK construct allows you to spin up a high availability Keycloak cluster on AWS ECS using Fargate capacity.

 * [API Reference](https://github.com/wheatstalk/cdk-ecs-keycloak/blob/master/API.md)